Mirrors 2

 Mirrors 2 is a 2010 American supernatural horror film.
-It is a stand-alone sequel to the 2008 film Mirrors.
+It is a stand-alone sequel to the 2008 film Mirrors, not featuring any of the cast and crew from the original film.
 Released by 20th Century Fox in direct-to-video format, the film is written by Matt Venne and is directed by Víctor Garcia.
-It is available on DVD and Blu-ray Disc.
+The film grossed $4.5 million in home sales.

 Plot

 Max Matheson survives a car accident that kills his fiancée, Kayla.
-As a result, he becomes emotionally disturbed and has to undergo psychological treatment with Dr. Beaumont who pulls the blinds in his office for privacy, making some progress in overcoming the guilt over the accident, although the other driver, who was inebriated was responsible for it.
-To help Max move forward, his father Jack reopens the Mayflower Department Store in New Orleans and persuades Max to replace the former security guard, who recently quit his job after cutting himself up on duty.
+Although the other driver, who was inebriated, was held responsible, Max feels tremendous guilt and trauma.
+Although, after psychological treatments with Dr. Beaumont, he has made some progress.

-Max accepts the job, and his father introduces him to Keller Landreaux, the store manager, Jenna McCarty, the buyer and Ryan Parker, the vice-president of operations.
+Max's father Jack reopens the Mayflower Department Store in New Orleans.
+He hires Max as a security guard, replacing the old one who recently cut himself up on duty and quit.
+Accepting the job, Max is introduced to the store manager Keller Landreaux, buyer Jenna McCarty, and the vice-president of operations Ryan Parker.

 Before his first shift, Max sees a vision of a dead woman in a mirror and then sees Jenna's naked reflection ripping off her head.
 Meanwhile, Jenna falls through her shower's glass doors upon being scared by her reflection, and a shard of glass decapitates her.
 Max realizes that he foresees the deaths in the mirrors.
-He tries to find the ghost that night but sees Ryan's reflection being eviscerated.
-Later, Ryan dies in the same way as his reflection.
+The next night, he sees Ryan's reflection being eviscerated and tries to warn him.
+Later, Ryan dies in the same way.
+Max runs over to Ryan's apartment, but is too late.

-Traumatized, Max calls his father and tells him he wants to quit.
-Max then sees his father's face covered in cuts in a puddle and races to his house.
+After calling Jack to tell him he's quitting, Max sees his father's face covered in cuts and races to his house.
 Jack's reflection almost kills him, but Max saves him and decides to stay at the Mayflower.
-Max hints to whoever is manipulating the mirrors that he will do anything she wants him to do if she spares his father.
-Max later returns to the Mayflower, but he is confronted by Detectives Huston and Piccirilli, who recount what happened to Ryan and Jenna.
+Max hints to whoever is manipulating the mirrors that he will do anything it wants him to do if it spares his father.
+Max later returns to the Mayflower, but he is confronted by Detectives Huston and Piccirilli, who recount what happened to Jenna and Ryan.
 Max denies any involvement, and they let him get back to work, though they remain suspicious.

 Max goes to the main mirror to find out who the ghost is.
-Suddenly, Max's reflection uses his flashlight to show him the way.
+Max's reflection uses his flashlight to show him the way.
 Following the light, he finds a box containing an ID of Eleanor Reigns, a new employee of the Mayflower who disappeared two months ago.
 The light shines outside, and Max finds a missing person flier for Eleanor.
 He reads it before contacting Eleanor's older sister, Elizabeth, to learn details of her disappearance.
-Together, they discover that someone had deleted the surveillance files on the night of Eleanor's disappearance on the store's computer.
+Together, they discover that someone had deleted the surveillance files on the night of Eleanor's disappearance, from the store's computer.